Permits, Local Codes & Height Rules for Vinyl Privacy Fences in Hawaii

 For homeowners, this underscores why even structures that seem modest (fences, for example) must be built with codes, permits, and height limits in mind.

-In Hawaii, laws that govern bold vinyl privacy fences vary not just from island to island, but from county to county.
+In Hawaii, laws that govern bold vinyl fencing privacy vary not just from island to island, but from county to county.
 In some places, it varies from neighborhood to neighborhood.

 Therefore, we’ve made this guide to help you navigate these rules and plan accordingly.